 The application of sound financial management principles for the compilation of the Municipality's IDP/Budget is essential and critical to ensure that the Municipality remains financially viable and that municipal services are provided sustainably, economically and equitably to all communities.

 The Municipality's business and service delivery priorities were again reviewed as part of this year's planning and budget process.

-The following strategic risks have been identified during the recent annual risk assessment process:
+The following strategic risks have been identified: